 Every figure on this dashboard has a transparent audit trail.
 With Tracenable, each data point is traceable back to its original source, viewable directly inside our platform.
 Explore Rosenbauer International’s data sources below and access millions more through our Disclosure Search.

-Compared to 2023, the total operational greenhouse gas (GHG) emissions of Rosenbauer International increased by 11.14%, suggesting that the company faced challenges in reducing its emissions from its core operations.a
+Compared to 2024, the total operational greenhouse gas (GHG) emissions of Rosenbauer International decreased by 2.2%, showing that the company has made progress in taking action to reduce the climate impact of its operations.a

 This reflects a high level of granularity and transparency in the company's emissions reporting.